Medicare Enrollment and Election Periods

 Special Election Periods for Medicare Advantage and prescription drug coverage

-In certain situations, you may be able to make changes to your Medicare Part D or Part C coverage outside of the normal times.
-Some examples of situations that might qualify include (but aren’t limited to) if you move out of your Medicare plan’s service area or your plan leaves the Medicare program, you may get a Special Election Periodto switch to a new Medicare Advantage plan or Medicare Prescription Drug Plan.
-Special Election Periods can take place any time you have a qualifying situation.
-Not sure if you have a situation that qualifies?
-Feel free to give eHealth a call to speak with a licensed insurance agent and get your questions answered.
+In certain situations, you may be able to make changes to your Medicare Part C or Part D coverage outside of the normal times.
+For example, if you move out of your Medicare plan’s service area, or your plan leaves the Medicare program, you may get a Special Election Period to switch to a new Medicare Advantage plan or Medicare prescription drug plan.
+Special Election Periods may happen anytime you have a qualifying situation.